justinkuan/eda-of-mta-data/README.md

 ![Week-by-week image](week-by-week.png)

 #### Challenge 9 & 10
 I completed this task with a bar plot that displays the top 20 station lines ranked by traffic from March 18 through June 2018.
 As an added bonus, I highlighted the top 8 by displaying them in coral, rather than default blue.

+A primary concern of mine as I was using this table is that I did not limit my ridership counts to weekday ridership.
+In the scope of the original Benson project, we are informed that the target audience includes locals and students, both of whom use public transportation most on weekdays.
+By including ridership data of weekends, I potentially list stations that have high ridership as a result of tourism.

 ![Top 20 stations by ridership](top20.png)